Patrick MacSwiney: Ministry in Kinsale

-MacSwiney aimed at creating a sense of civic pride among the townspeople, particularly the young, and campaigned to save historic buildings; he succeeded in having Desmond Castle classified as a national monument and restored,.
+MacSwiney aimed at creating a sense of civic pride among the townspeople, particularly the young, and campaigned to save historic buildings; he succeeded in having Desmond Castle classified as a national monument and restored.
 He promoted Irish through the Gaelic League, produced plays in English and Irish, was president of the local branch of the Gaelic Athletic Association GAA, he organised a pageant to commemorate the Battle of Kinsale of 1601.
 He researched the rich history of the town, published scholarly articles on the subject, established the Kinsale History Society, and worked for years with the Society collecting material to set up the Kinsale Regional Museum, which opened on 11 September 1940.

-He was indefatigable in his efforts to remove the causes of poverty, to enable people to lead lives worth living, to contend against indifference and lack of concern.
-His sources of strength were music and literature, conversations with friends on subjects close to his heart, and his scholarly research.
-He was to produce three fine essays on the history of Kinsale; his untimely death cut short both his historical research as well as his studies of the life and music of Chopin for a book he had planned to write.

 He died at Golding's Private Hospital in Wellington Road, Cork on 16 November 1940, aged 55.

 Significance

 The esteem in which he was held was manifested at his death.
 The Southern Star wrote that business in the town came to a standstill from the news of his death to the funeral.
 Tributes came from all sections of the local community and from numerous organisations in Cork.
 He was buried in St Eltin's Cemetery, the graveyard which he had helped to establish.

 John J. Horgan wrote: “Those who were privileged to witness his last silent homecoming, when the men of Kinsale carried his remains through the twilight streets amidst a reverent and stricken people to the old Church where he had ministered so long, knew that this saintly cultured priest and true patriot had not worked in vain.”

 Terry Connolly said of him at a commemoration in 2012: “He found Kinsale on its knees and he raised it to its feet.
 The Vocational School, St Eltin’s Graveyard and the seat on the Low Road were all monuments to Fr McSwiney but it is the fact that so many people still remember and honour him after all these years that is the greatest memorial of all.”